The Olympics' First-Ever Bobsled Team From Africa Is Made Up Entirely Of Women

 In just one year, these women went from a homemade sled to the Olympic games.
 That's one seriously impressive journey and I can't wait to cheer them on when they compete in South Korea in just a few short months.

-And as for that motivation I mentioned?
+And as for that #MondayMotivation I mentioned?
 There's nothing more motivational and inspiring than women making history.

 Advertisement